Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Under this policy, bias is defined as a tendency, inclination, or prejudice toward/against someone based on a protected characteristic.
 Stereotypes based on protected status will not be allowed to influence the formal grievance process.
 Evidence of bias impacting the formal grievance process will serve as a potential basis for appeal following a formal hearing.

 Engaging in retaliation is a separate violation of policy and can result in disciplinary action regardless of the outcome of the investigation and resolution of the initial complaint.
-The university will respond to conduct that reasonably may constitute retaliation using the same procedures it uses for other forms of harassment, discrimination, sexual misconduct and retaliation.
+The University will respond to conduct that reasonably may constitute retaliation using the same procedures it uses for other forms of harassment, discrimination, sexual misconduct, or retaliation.

 Examples of retaliation include, but are not limited to, intimidation, threats, coercion, or discrimination if based on the underlying protected conduct.
 Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination of employment.